uLua v3.0.0

 You may now attach the Player script to a game object in your scene.
 As an example let's name that object MyPlayer.

-By default, the uLua.ExposedMonoBehaviour class will use the game object's name to generate a handle in Lua.
+By default, the uLua.LuaMonoBehaviour class will use the game object's name to generate a handle in Lua.
 This means that a game object named MyPlayer in your Unity Scene will be accessible by the same name in Lua.
-You can specify a different name for your ExposedMonoBehaviour objects by using the Name field in the Unity inspector or in a script.
-This allows you to separate the game object name from the ExposedMonoBehaviour name.
-In addition, it allows multiple ExposedMonoBehaviour components to be attached to the same game object, while being accessed as separate objects in Lua.
+You can specify a different name for your LuaMonoBehaviour objects by using the Name field in the Unity inspector or in a script.
+This allows you to separate the game object name from the LuaMonoBehaviour name.
+In addition, it allows multiple LuaMonoBehaviour components to be attached to the same game object, while being accessed as separate objects in Lua.
 For this tutorial, you should leave the Name field blank.

 Note: Game objects may not include spaces or special characters in their name if they are to be exposed to Lua.
 Object names must follow Lua naming conventions for variables.

-By default, the game object containing the Player script will be exposed to the API when the object's Start() method is called.
-This behaviour may be changed by setting the ExposeOn parameter of uLua.ExposedMonoBehaviour to Awake, SceneLoaded, Manual or to None, allowing you to expose objects manually by using uLua.API.Expose<T>().
+By default, the game object containing the Player script will not be exposed to Lua.
+To expose the player object to Lua, you must set its expose target to one of the options in the inspector, e.g. on awake, on start, etc. If expose target is set to none or manual, you may expose the object manually by using uLua.API.ExposeToLua<T>().
 Finally, you may override the OnExpose() method in C# to run custom code when an object is exposed to Lua.
 For example:

 Player.cs